DeeMainiac/SCR_Mod/.github/ISSUE_TEMPLATE/bug_report.md

 List the version and where you downloaded the mod from (i.e., Steam Workshop, etc.)
  -  [e.g. 22]

+**Modlist**
+PLEASE do not have an incredible number of mods loaded for testing.
+Reduce your modlist down to very few mods.

 **Additional context**
 Add any other context about the problem here.